dgaydukov/cert-ocpjp11/files/ocpjp11.md

 So any attempt to add null key/value with throw NPE.

 ###### Deadlock and Livelock
-Deadlock vs Livelock.
 Deadlock - when 2 threads acquire 2 resources in different order.
 In such a scenario it’s possible that Thread1 has acquired first resource and wait to acquire second, Thread2 has acquired second and wait to acquire 1.
 In such case they will wait each other forever.
 ```java
 import java.util.concurrent.ExecutorService;
 import java.util.concurrent.Executors;